These easy, herb-filled, muffin-sized fritattas are a miniature version of a Persian dish called kookoo sabzi.

 As much as I enjoy a long, leisurely meal, reality is most days don’t permit for as much pottering around in the kitchen as I’d like.
-When it comes to breakfast, a simple smoothie, a homemade energy bar and mini baked Persian Frittatas are my go-to choices when I need to head out in a hurry.
+When it comes to eating on the go, a simple smoothie, a homemade energy bar and these mini Persian Frittatas are my go-to choices when I need to head out in a hurry.

-Mini baked Persian Frittatas are an easy, no-stress solution to those harried and hurried weekday mornings.
+Mini Kookoo sabzi are an easy, no-stress solution to those harried and hurried weekdays.
 They take almost no time to throw together the night before and keep well in the fridge for days, making it super simple to just pop one in your mouth on the way out the door or stash a couple away in your cooler bag for lunch.

-These little fresh herb Frittatas are inspired by a traditional Persian dish called kuku sabzi, an herb-filled Frittata-like dish that’s traditionally served for the New Year which falls on the first day spring.
+These little fresh herb frittatas are inspired by a traditional Persian dish called kookoo or kuku sabzi, a dish that’s traditionally served for the New Year which falls on the first day of spring.

 In the interest of time, I’ve streamlined the process somewhat, chopping the mountains of herbs in the food processor instead of by hand and making a bite-sized version made in a muffin tin that goes straight into the oven instead of having to stand over a hot stove while you wait for it to cook (they also keep their lovely green color this way).

-These mini herb Persian Frittatas are great for more than just breakfast on-the-go though.
+These mini kuku sabzi are great for more than just an on-the-go meal though.
 Because they’re baked ahead of time, they’re great for brunches (like Easter or Mother’s Day), lunches and picnics too.
 I like mine with a big dollop of tangy yogurt on the side and simple leafy green salad.
 Double the recipe and you can easily feed a crowd.